LaLa DX

 LaLa DX is a Japanese shōjo manga magazine published by Hakusensha.
-It was first published on July 9, 1983 as a supplement magazine to LaLa in which it later became the sister magazine to LaLa, another of Hakusensha's shōjo manga magazines.
+It was first published on July 9, 1983, as a supplement magazine to LaLa, another of Hakusensha's shōjo manga magazines.
+Later it became the sister magazine to LaLa.
 The magazine was originally published as a quarterly, but now is released bi-monthly on the tenth of even-numbered months.